Mexican nobility: Noble titles and knighthoods

-Most nobles had the consideration of hidalgos (untitled nobles) whilst an amount no larger than one-hundred and twenty individuals were granted higher-ranking titles of nobility during the three-hundred years of Spanish rule known then as títulos de Castilla (or "titles of Castile"), including those of Viscount, Count, Marquess and Duke.
+Most nobles had the status of hidalgos (untitled nobles), whilst a number no greater than one hundred and twenty individuals were granted higher-ranking titles of nobility during the three hundred years of Spanish rule known then as títulos de Castilla (or "titles of Castile"), including those of Viscount, Count, Marquess and Duke.
 The title of Señor (equivalent to Lord) was often used informally by holders of encomiendas, specially during the 16th century, although there is no proof that such a title was ever explicitly granted by the Crown.
 Knighthoods of Spanish military orders (Order of Santiago, Alcántara, Calatrava and Montesa) where also granted to members of the nobility, and were less rare at the end of the 18th century, although they could not be considered entirely common.
 Knights of foreign orders of nobility (like the Order of Saint John or the Order of Christ) were also existent but even rarer than their Spanish equivalents.

 The first title granted to a settler in the kingdom of New Spain was that of Marqués del Valle de Oaxaca (Marquess of the Valley of Oaxaca), received by conquistador Hernán Cortés, who was also knighted in the Order of Santiago.
 Subsequently, others received similar distinctions, including Don Rodrigo de Vivero, a Capitain-General who was made Conde del Valle de Orizaba); Don Pedro Tesifón de Moctezuma, made Conde de Moctezuma de Tultengo); and Don Agustín de Echeverz, governor of the Kingdom of Nuevo León, granted the title of Marqués de San Miguel de Aguayo), amongst many others.

 The largest number of Novohispanic noble titles were created in the eighteenth century under the Spanish Bourbon monarchs and were added to by an influx of foreign nobles to Mexico.

 The noble titles of New Spain were: